edescourtis/typed-json.github.io/Readme.md

 Typed JSON is great for defining composite types.
 The key composite types are:

- * Records: similar to objects
+ * Records: a group of named fields, each associated with a type (similar to objects)
  * Collections: arrays or lists of a single type
  * Tuples: fixed sized containers with mixed types